Cow4Dinner/gymjot-cuff/README.md

 PlatformIO firmware for the GymJot BLE cuff built on the ESP32-CAM.
 The device captures AprilTag detections, tracks repetitions, and exposes a secure BLE interface for the companion mobile apps.

+## Quick Start
+1. Clone the repository and install the PlatformIO CLI.
+2. Connect the ESP32-CAM cuff over USB and flash with `pio run -e esp32cam --target upload`.
+3. Use `pio device monitor -b 115200` to verify boot, note the advertised name and passkey.
+4. Pair from the mobile app, subscribe to events, and start streaming reps.

 ## Features
 - Protobuf-based BLE protocol (command/event split) with 2-byte length framing
 - Secure BLE pairing with per-device name, manufacturer ID, and static 6-digit passkey